doc-jones/mandelbrot-renderer/README.md

 # Building a (Parallel) Mandelbrot Renderer in Rust

-The Mandelbrot set is a set of complex numbers that, when rendered, produces really aesthetic recursive fractals.
+The Mandelbrot set is a set of complex numbers that, when [rendered][mandelbrot-image], produces really aesthetic recursive fractals.
 Writing a program that renders these fractals is what is often jokingly referred to as an "embarrassingly parallel problem".